Missouri Department of Health & Senior ServicesMissouri Department of Health & Senior Services Logo

 • Minimum of three varieties each of beef, poultry and pork or lamb, for a total of nine varieties of meat.

-Do I need to register with the Missouri Secretary of State's Office for a charter number?
+Do I need to register with the Missouri Secretary of State for a charter number?

 Yes.
-The store name on the application must be the same name as registered with the Missouri Secretary of State or the owner's full name must appear in the store's name (e.g., John Doe's Grocery).
-Stores using fictitious names or names other than the owner's full name must be registered with the Secretary of State's Office.
+The store name on the application must be the same name as registered with the Missouri Secretary of State.

 How long does the application process take?

-It could take up to four to six weeks from the date that the state agency receives a complete application from the store.
+The application process could take four to six weeks from the date that the state agency receives the complete application and all required forms from the owner.

 What types of food does WIC authorize?

-How much do I charge for the food items that are approved for WIC?
+How much do I charge for the food items approved for WIC?

-WIC retailers must maintain prices for approved food items that are comparable to the prices of other stores of similar size and type in the same area.
+WIC retailers must maintain prices for approved items that are comparable to the prices of other authorized stores of similar size and type in the same area.

 What is a WIC Retailer Agreement?